kwabenasapong/openpldoc/manual/source/glossary.rst

 The :ref:`wizard` gives you the ability to perform a basic setup of OpenLP.
 It runs automatically before OpenLP starts for the first time.
-The :ref:`wizard` can also be used again if needed.
+The :ref:`wizard` can be :ref:`run again <wizard-run-again>` if needed.

 .. _g-formatting-tags:

 Formatting Tags
 ---------------

 :ref:`formatting-tags` give you the ability to add additional text formatting to text in songs and custom slides.

 .. _g-main-window: